industrial-edge/profinet-io-connector-getting-started/docs/Installation.md

 ![TIA_PROFINET_Driver](graphics/TIA_PROFINET_Driver.PNG)

 The project contains now a PC station with prepared PROFINET Driver.
-Switch to the Device View.
+Switch to the Device View and connect the PLC with the PROFINET Driver.

 Next you have to add to the PROFINET Driver the Linux native communication interface.